ebjornset/DryGen/docs/index.md

 dotnet build
 ```

-Then you can open the readme file with your favorite editor/viewer to look at the generated representations and learn more about how you can customize the project to your need, e.g.
+Then you can open the readme file with your favorite editor/viewer to look at the generated representations and learn more about how you can customize the project to your needs, e.g.

 ```
 ./README.md